atravita-mods/SmapiCompatibilityList/docs/README.md

 ### Propose changes
 To update this list:

-1. Navigate to `data/data.jsonc` in the GitHub web UI.
+1. Navigate to `data/mods.jsonc` or `data/broken-content-packs.jsonc` in the GitHub web UI.
 2. Click the "Edit this file" icon in the top-right corner.
 3. Copy the text into a text editor like [Visual Studio Code][] that understands JSON schemas.
 4. Make any changes needed.